 The Association for New Canadians (ANC) is a non-profit, community-based organization delivering settlement and integration services to immigrants and refugees in Newfoundland and Labrador.
-For 40 years, the Association has delivered programs and services that support all aspects of immigrant integration, ranging from settlement information and orientation to language learning, skills development and employment.
+For more than 40 years, the Association has delivered programs and services that support all aspects of immigrant integration, ranging from settlement information and orientation to language learning, skills development and employment.

 Highlights of programs/services offered:

 - English as a Second Language (ESL) Training Program (Language Instruction for Immigrants to Canada)

 - Child and Youth Programs (CAYP)

 - AXIS (Acquiring Experience; Integrating Skills) Career and Employment Services

 - Language for Work Program (Education and Support for Employment)

 - Specialized Programming for Women/Men/Children/Youth/Young Adults/Seniors/Stay-at-Home Mothers